 rose hip and hawthorn jelly

 “Hips and Haws” (rose hip berries and hawthorn berries).
-I spotted loads of them on a walk in Suffolk at the weekend, along with masses of elderberries.
-So I thought I’d do a quick recipe using up these FREE fruits, so they won’t go to waste before the winter sets in.
-You’ve got to be quick though (i.e. this week).
+If you know where to look these are in abundance in the English countryside so here’s a quick recipe using up these FREE fruits.
 It also uses up all those clean jars you’ve been saving for jam-making.

 HIPS & HAWS JELLY RECIPE